-More than 25 percent of all Company Systematically examine the personal data of candidates in social networks such as Facebook and Linkedin.
-This is now determined by a recent dimap study.
+More than 25 percent of all Company systematically screen the candidates' personal data in social networks such as Facebook and Linkedin.
+This has now been determined by a current dimap study.
 Hobbies, personal preferences and opinions of the candidates come to light.

 I therefore advise that applicants strategically build their profile on the Web 2.0 and are cautious with private data.
 Even if they are not in an active application phase, because the network does not forget anything.

 So if the up-and-coming financial expert puts a party photo with a slipped shirt on the net in a Bierlaune, it could possibly even cost him the next job.
 Because if entries can throw an unfavorable light on you, ask the provider politely to delete them.
 Most providers are cooperative.
 However, the authors do not have a claim for deletion in their own contributions.

 In many social networks, such as Xing, StudiVZ and Facebook, members can customize access to a certain extent.
 With Xing, for example, it can be ruled out that the profile can be found on Google and that strangers write in the guest book.
 However, this requires know-how about these possibilities, which are often hidden in the small print.
 The visibility of discussion groups can also be set.
 In this way you prevent employers from noticing your involvement in the unemployed group, for example on Xing.

 - Private photos, especially those with too much skin, in the leisure view or with private accessories (about a beer) in the hand

 - Negative comments about present or previous employers

 - Rash quotes like “work is something unnatural.
 Laziness is divine ”.

 - Inherited blog posts with spelling mistakes and false grammar

 - Unserious acting contacts